 - Urinary symptoms such as urgency or frequency

 For many women with ovarian cancer, these symptoms occur often and are different from what is normal for their bodies.
-Women who have these symptoms almost daily for more than a few weeks should see either a primary care physician or a gynecologist (a doctor who specializes in treating diseases of the female reproductive organs).
+Women who have these symptoms almost daily for more than a few weeks should see either a primary care physician or a gynecologist, which is a doctor who specializes in treating diseases of the female reproductive organs.
 Early medical evaluation may help detect the cancer at the earliest possible stage of the disease when it is easier to treat.

 Women with ovarian cancer may also have the following symptoms: